intellitrend/zabbix-iot-mqtt/README.md

 First, import the included template file [Zabbix_Template-IMS-Smart_Sensor_V1.6_5.2_MQTT.yaml](templates/Zabbix_Template-IMS-Smart_Sensor_V1.6_5.2_MQTT.yaml)

 Then create a new host.
-Starting with the first one, name it "Sales Room":
+Starting with the first one, name it "Sales Room" and set `im.ims-040B0BBF713C` as Host name:

 ![image-20201012154950792](images/image-20201012154950792.png)